itu-itis21-erolh20/YZV406E/README.md

 # ArduPilot SITL and Gazebo Setup

 This document describes the steps required to install and configure ArduPilot SITL together with the Gazebo simulator.
 It also includes instructions for installing DroneKit.
-When you install all neededs you should replace /ardupilot_gazebo/models folder with our folder abd /ardupilot_gazebo/worlds folder with our world folder.
+When you install all neededs you should replace /ardupilot_gazebo/models folder with our folder and /ardupilot_gazebo/worlds folder with our world folder.

 ---